neondatabase/website/content/docs/reference/glossary.md

 ### Active time

 The number of active compute hours per month for all computes in a Neon project.
 The hours that a compute is idle due to [auto-suspension](#auto-suspend-compute) are not counted as _Active time_.
 For [Free Tier](/docs/introduction/technical-preview-free-tier) users, there is no limit on _Active time_ for the [primary branch](#primary-branch) compute.
-[Non-primary branch](#non-primary-branch) computes are limited to 100 hours of _Active time_ per month. _Active time_ on the primary branch compute is counted toward th the 100 hour limit.
-You can monitor the _Active time_ for the computes in your Neon project on the **Usage** widget on the Neon **Dashboard**.
+[Non-primary branch](#non-primary-branch) computes are limited to 100 hours of _Active time_ per month. _Active time_ on the primary branch compute is counted toward the 100 hour limit.
+You can monitor _Active time_ for the computes in your Neon project on the **Usage** widget on the Neon **Dashboard**.

 ### Activity Monitor